AndrewHartAR/Mirador/README.md

 <img src="demo.gif" alt="Mirador demo" title="Mirador demo" width="300"/>
 </br>

-Mirador is built by [Andrew Hart](https://twitter.com/andrewhartar), who pioneered AR navigation and built the largest open-source project for Apple’s first AR platform, ARKit.
-Andrew is now founder of [Hyper](https://HyperAR.com), bringing the same technology to retail stores.
+Mirador is built by [Andrew Hart](https://andrewhart.me), who pioneered AR navigation and built the largest open-source project for Apple’s first AR platform, ARKit.
+At the time of development, Andrew was founder of [Hyper](https://HyperAR.com), a startup which brought the same technology to IKEA stores.

 ## What is Mirador
 There are many use-cases for highlighting points of interest on a skyline in AR: tourism apps, mountain ranges, city viewpoints, observation decks etc..
 I receive messages quite often from people who used my first library, asking "How do I do this?
 There are still some technical challenges in the way."